National Op Shop Week 2020 is

 Jon Dee, Founder of National Op Shop Week

-"Reusing, recycling and upcycling clothing is as important to the environment as it is to a day-to-day budget.
-Any effort to recycle clothing is all part of being environmentally conscious and it goes a long way."
+"Reusing, recycling and upcycling clothing is as important to the environment as it is to your budget. "

 - Costa Georgiadis